DHTMLX/docs-suite/docs/calendar/configuring.md

 The specified date will be highlighted with a round blue marker in the calendar.
 By default, no date is selected initially.

 :::note
 Please note that the format of date in the Calendar is defined by the dateFormat option.
 So, check that you've set the format of date you want to use in the calendar both in the [](calendar/api/calendar_value_config.md) and in the [](calendar/api/calendar_dateformat_config.md) property.
-Otherwise, the default format ("%d/%m/%y") will be used.1
+Otherwise, the default format ("%d/%m/%y") will be used.
 :::

 ## Numbers of weeks